Rebin

 }

-You can create basic Health Checks by using built-in Health Checks Middleware without using any other dependencies just like the following example. remember configure basic Health Checks are not suitable just they like a way to telling us how the Health Checks are working.
+You can create basic Health Checks by using built-in Health Checks Middleware without using any other dependencies just like the following example. remember configuring basic Health Checks are not suitable just like a way to tell us how the Health Checks are working.

 services.AddHealthChecks()

-tags parameters are optional they are using to filtering our Health Checks by (Predicate) property in the HealthCheckOptions class if we want to display the result of specific Health Checks.
+tags parameters are optional they are used to filter our Health Checks by (Predicate) property in the HealthCheckOptions class if we want to display the result of specific Health Checks.

-In asp.net core you can create your own custom Health Checks by implementing the IHealthCheck interface then it should be registered in the services Dependency Injection (DI) Container.
+In asp.net core you can create your own custom Health Checks by implementing the IHealthCheck interface, later it should be registered in the services Dependency Injection (DI) Container.

 {